Predictive Scheduling Laws

 This movement comes as a ripple effect after the Seattle City Council unanimously adopted new employee scheduling laws last year, which will be put into effect this upcoming July.
 This means businesses that operate in retail, food services, or drinking environments will have to adhere to the new employee scheduling rules based on “secure scheduling” legislation.
 Furthermore, there is a sentiment out there that these employee scheduling laws will be applicable in other industries.

 The momentum of this movement is already under way.
 The result is approximately a dozen states and municipalities, like New York City and the state of New Jersey, have considered similar legislation.
-Even on a federal level, the Department of Labor is also looking into some of the laws enacted by Seattle, San Francisco, and potentially Oregon.
+Even on a federal level, the Department of Labor is also looking into some of the enacted laws by Seattle, San Francisco, and potentially Oregon.

 What it means for the Employee